virtual-labs/exp-non-uniform-doping-semiconductor-iiith/experiment/experiment-name.md

-# Non uniformly doped semiconductor
+# Non uniform doping of semiconductor